Graduate Nurse Transition to Practice 2020

 Orientation to Northern Health is designed specifically to support the graduate nurse, addressing both clinical and administrative aspects of nursing over a comprehensive program in our state-of-the-art Northern Centre for Health Education and Research.

 Rotations of 6 months each, across two clinical areas will allow you time to consolidate and build confidence and independence.
 Each rotation is supported by supernumerary time with your preceptor.
-As a graduate nurse you will have the opportunity to work across all Northern Health’s campuses: The Northern Hospital, Bundoora Extended Care Centre, Craigieburn Health Service and Broadmeadows Hospital.
+As a graduate nurse you will have the opportunity to work across all Northern Health’s campuses: The Northern Hospital, Bundoora Centre, Craigieburn Centre and Broadmeadows Hospital.
 We offer a diverse range of clinical rotations and request your preferences when we make our position offers.

 Clinical area rotations